 Aeon Bank - Charges 150 THB* - Max Withdraw 20,000 THB (*Lowest known fee)

-Krungsri Bank - Charges 200 THB* - Max Withdraw 30,000 THB (*This bank has a higher fee but allows a larger withdraw which works out slightly cheaper)
+Krungsri Bank - Charges 200 THB* - Max Withdraw 30,000 THB (*This bank has a higher fee but allows a larger withdraw which works out slightly cheaper if you withdraw the maximum)

 United Kingdom - Easy